-- The Society's history is recorded in detail in two volumes, available for purchase from Burlington House in hardback and in paperback.
+- The Society's history is recorded in detail in two volumes.
 Volume 1 covers 1820 to 1920, and is available on the Internet Archive.
 Volume 2 covers 1920 to 1980.
 Please contact us if you would like to purchase a copy.

 - A list of past Presidents is here.

-- An index of obituaries of RAS Fellows and Associates published in the Society's journals is available online.
+- An index of obituaries of RAS Fellows and Associates is available online.

-- Further historical information on Burlington House is provided by the Royal Society, who are previous occupants, and the Royal Academy, who now occupy the north wing of the courtyard.
+- Further historical information on Burlington House is provided by the Royal Academy, who now occupy the north wing of the courtyard.
 In addition there is an entry on Wikipedia at http://en.wikipedia.org/wiki/Burlington_House.